tauri-apps/tauri/.changes/config-restructure-rfc-5.md

 - Moved `tauri.bundle.deb` object to `bundle.linux.deb`.
 - Moved `tauri.bundle.appimage` object to `bundle.linux.appimage`.
 - Removed all license fields from each bundle configuration object and instead added `bundle.license` and `bundle.licenseFile`.
+- Renamed `AppUrl` to `FrontendDist` and refactored its variants to be more explicit.